C6WX/Group-7-2/README.md

 <iframe width="600" height="600" src="https://blueprintue.com/render/lgaj23xz/" scrolling="no" allowfullscreen></iframe>
 *Figure 4.
 Moves the box based on the direction the player is moving and the box's movement speed.*
 <br>
-The box can be pushed and pulled by pressing E when the player enters its collision box.
-Once E is pressed, the player's movement speed is reduced and the box starts to match the player's movements until E is pressed again.
-To create this script, I used a YouTube tutorial (Push and Pull Objects System on UE5 - Tutorial, 2023).
+I followed a YouTube tutorial to create the script (Push and Pull Objects System on UE5 - Tutorial, 2023).
 The tutorial was very helpful but after I followed along with it, there were lots of problems with the script which I discovered most within the playtest.
-Something that also didn't help was the fact that the content creator was working on their own project whilst making the tutorial, making it even more confusing to follow.
+The tutorial was also harder to follow as the creator was building it alongside their own project.
 <br>
 After creating the box blueprint, I hosted a playtest for the game and found out that people found the box to be very unfinished as it moved faster than the player, wouldn't move in the right direction or the player would get stuck moving slowly as the box would cause them to leave the collision and then they wouldn't be able to re-enter the box to reset the movement speed.
 <br>